NinjaRMM/backend-interview-project-app-template/README.md

 # NinjaOne Backend Interview Project

+This project contains [Instructions](INSTRUCTIONS.md) that must be read in order to perform NinjaOne's code assessment.
-The project is configured to use an in-memory H2 database that is volatile.
+Also the project is configured to use an in-memory H2 database that is volatile.
 If you wish to make it maintain data on application shut down, you can change the spring.database.jdbc-url to point at a file like `jdbc:h2:file:/{your file path here}`

 ## Starting the Application